VandyFOSS/documentation/UbuntuTerminal.md

 Up arrow key: previous command

 ## File System
-/ is used to separate directories, and / is the root directory of the filesystem.
+/ is used to separate directories, and / is the root directory of the filesystem
-~ represents your home directory, or the directory for your user.
+~ represents your home directory, or the directory for your user
 . represents the current directory
 .. represents the parent directory
 . is also used to precede hidden files or directories

 ls: list contents of a directory (folder)